olliethomas1992/GoustoTechTest/README.md

 to run the application.

-Or
+Or to create a production build:

 ```
 npm run build
 ```

-to create a production build.
+the production build will be placed in the dist directory.

 ## Testing